wendabratha/How-To-Install-Apache-Tomcat-9-on-Debian-9/tomcat.md

     cd /tmp

-We’ll use the curl command-line tool to download the tarball.
+Weâ€™ll use the curl command-line tool to download the tarball.
 Install curl:

     sudo apt install curl